 The decommissioned dredgers, as prepared for demolition, contain no asbestos.
 Any components suspected of containing asbestos were tested, and all asbestos containing material has been removed in preparation for demolition.

-The blast will take place in a defined area at the western end of the mine, one of the furthest points from the Morwell township.
+The blasts took place in a defined area at the western end of the mine, one of the furthest points from the Morwell township.
 The works are not expected to have any material impacts on surrounding air quality, however continuous air quality monitoring will occur.

 Will demolition be noisy or cause vibrations?